Fitbit Inspire HR Review

 The Inspire HR is a bit more useful when it comes to monitoring your caloric content, tracking both your resting metabolic rate and letting you keep track of the food you consume in the companion app.
 You can use the app to scan the barcodes of various foods or enter the amount you consume manually to help you maintain a diet.
 Unfortunately, we did find the Inspire HR seemed to underestimate our RMR (resting metabolic rate) based on a calculator for our tester's physique.

-We did like that Inspire does its best to inspire you to be active by reminding you to move if you have taken less than 250 steps every hour.
+We liked that Inspire does its best to inspire you to be active by reminding you to move if you have taken less than 250 steps every hour.
 It has automatic sleep tracking that matches up pretty well with our testers' recollections about how they slept, even with shorter naps.

 Ease of Use